botraunak/Sem-8-Web-Technology-Practicals/README.md

     - e.
 Find subject wise toppers.
     - f.
 Find average marks.
     - g.
 Find the student getting second highest marks.

+## AJAX
+Below are the ajax practicals in course. to run them you'd need to run the html files on a server.
+APACHE etc.
+1. Create an interactive multiple-choice quiz using JavaScript and AJAX.
+2. Create an Ajax-enabled HTML page for accepting a user ID and password from the user and check if user ID and password are correct.